 It Takes Just a Few Minutes to Start Your Pharmacy Tech Career Below

-The Function of a Pharmacy Tech
+The Job of Pharmacy Technicians

-- Fill prescription drugs under pharmacist guidance
+- Dispense prescription medications under pharmacist guidance

 - Contact customers when their prescriptions are ready for pick-up

 - Fill out and submit customer insurance claim forms

 - Re-supply shelves and monitor and manage inventory